 1) What is a pelvic floor physical therapist?

 As pelvic floor physical therapists, we have specialized training (outside of our 7 years of undergraduate + graduate school) to thoroughly understand the nerves, muscles, connective tissue and function of the pelvic floor muscles, organs (bladder, uterus, rectum) and dysfunctions that accompany them.
 We can still treat necks, shoulders, knees, backs etc and have been trained to be movement specialists.
 Advanced training is required to work in pelvic health as it is a speciality area.
 Dr. Kailie has taken the complete (4 courses) pelvic floor series through Herman and Wallace so she can work with men and women with pelvic floor dysfunction.
 She has also gone on to complete the entire pediatric pelvic floor courses (level 1 and 2) as well.
 She has taken an advanced course in the evaluation and treatment of pelvic organ prolapse as well as hypropressives exercise.
+Kailie has advanced training in visceral and myofascial mobilization and will use this hands on approach to treat the whole body, inside and out, top to bottom to find the driver of your dysfunction.

 With your verbal consent, your pelvic floor physical therapist has the training to perform internal vaginal and rectal exams (these are for adults only)

 and treatments in order to thoroughly assess your dysfunction and help you reach your goals.
-For children, an external visualization of the anal sphincters and perineum is done (with child and parent/guardian consent) as well as biofeedback surface EMG which can give information on pelvic floor muscle tone and coordination which impacts the ability to pee and poop.
+For children, an external visualization of the anal sphincter and perineum is done (with child and parent/guardian consent) as well as biofeedback surface EMG which can give information on pelvic floor muscle tone and coordination which impacts the ability to pee and poop.

 2) How often will I need to see you?

-3) Do you take Medicare or Medicaid?
+3) Do you take any insurance?

 Her Physical Therapy and Wellness is not a participating provider with any insurance companies.
 Additionally, Medicare rules state that medicare beneficiaries cannot pay "out of pocket" for covered services such as physical therapy.
 If Medicare beneficiaries would like to receive a wellness visit, they are allowed to pay "out of pocket" as these services are not covered.
 Please email or call for more details.